 “That loss of experience was just so hard,” Lohr said.
 “You’re not just losing an employee, but you’re losing people with so many years of experience.”

-The FOIA-sourced data only goes back to 2015, though numbers published by the Office of Personnel Management indicate the NRCS workforce has declined since 1998, when the agency had a total of 13,379 full-time employees.
+The FOIA-sourced data only goes back to 2015, though numbers published by the Office of Personnel Management indicate the NRCS workforce has fallen since 1998, when the agency had a total of 13,379 full-time employees.
 Wage increases and higher contributions to health insurance and retirement plans amid a relatively flat agency budget are likely drivers, Norton said.

 Impacts of NRCS employee turnover felt on the farm